 Aweber is the autoresponder service I use, for historical reasons.

-I’ve been with them for over a decade and I joined them when their pricing was lower than it is today.
+I’ve been with them for over almost two decades and I joined them when their pricing was lower than it is today.

 So, for me, it’s more economical to stay with them.